 Below you will find frequently asked questions about the office’s resources and timelines for typical projects.
 We look forward to assisting you with your needs and appreciate your early planning to ensure that we can adequately promote multiple events and projects within the college with successful results.

-- How do I submit a story idea for one of the College’s story platforms?
+- How do I submit a story idea for one of the college’s story platforms?
 You may contact any member of the office staff to suggest stories.
-The ideas will be taken to a storyboarding and editorial meeting to be discussed.
-Once the best format has been determined (press release, e-newsletter or magazine feature, social media story, MyWMU submission, etc.) the lead author of the story (either a staff member or intern) will follow up with you.
+The ideas will be taken to an editorial meeting to be discussed.
+Once the best format has been determined (press release, e-newsletter, magazine feature, social media, video, etc.), the lead author of the story (either a staff member or intern) will follow up with you.

 - Are there resources online regarding communication guidelines for the college of business and for WMU?
 There are guidelines for the college of business and for the University

 - What timelines are needed for projects coordinated through the office?
-Below are typical projects and the required timelines to allow enough lead time for successful results, possible coordination with other offices, an outside designer or media and balancing of multiple college projects with overlapping deadlines.
+Below are typical projects and the required timelines to allow enough lead time for successful results, possible coordination with other offices, an outside designer, and for balancing multiple college projects with overlapping deadlines.
 If you have a project that does not fit within these timelines, please let us know, and we are happy to strategize and work on an alternate plan of action or refer you to resources to expedite a project.
 Timelines reflect the minimum time frame.
 We will always accept projects with more lead time.

 - Events, press and media releases: Information should be submitted three and a half weeks prior to desired release date.
 Press releases involving a donation or gift require additional time for full review by development, the college of business and marketing and strategic communications office.